Are you sure you want to log out?

 Cardiac syncope is a more serious form of syncope.
 Heart-related issues are usually the cause, as the name suggests.
 People with this type of syncope usually experience it more than once.
 Arrhythmia or an irregular heartbeat and issues in the arteries trigger this type of syncope.
 People who experience this typically condition do not have the usual pre-syncope symptoms.

-In this type of syncope, gravity makes it difficult for the blood to flow to your brain.
-Low blood pressure or health conditions such as Parkinson’s Disease are the most common causes.
+In this type of syncope, your blood pressure drops when you stand or sit up.
+Gravity makes it difficult for the blood to flow to your brain.

 Now that we have an idea of what causes syncope, let us move on to the risk factors for this condition.
 Here is a quick rundown: